andrewagain/lombardi/docs/CASE-MAKING.md

 4. FEEDBACK

 4.1 Share the case on social media
-    All cases will also be in a list on the nuons home page.
+    All cases will also be in a list on the lombardi home page.

 4.2 Users Provide Feedback
     Requests for clarification in any part of the case